 Given the level of system drainage that has been observed, managers are now modifying their irrigation pulsing generally by increasing run times and reducing the number of pulses applied.
 Some are questioning their need to pulse altogether.

-Water remaining in the system can result in greater levels of silt and organic matter build-up within submain piping.
+Retaining water in the system can result in greater levels of silt and organic matter build-up within the submain and laterals.
 Greater attention to flushing and injection of biocides (chlorine or hydrogen peroxide) may be necessary.
 However, like all drip irrigation systems, periodic biocide treatment and regular flushing is highly recommended and system improvements to reduce drainage into low lying areas of the property is not a major concern if these system hygiene measures are adopted.

 Some believe if water is retained in a CNL dripline this may attract root growth, particularly if trees become stressed such as during harvest and are looking for sources of water.
 This could be an issue for sub surface drip irrigation or areas where the dripline has become submerged due to windblown soil.
 It is important that unless an irrigation system is designed and managed as a subsurface irrigation system, the dripline should not be allowed to be buried for extended periods.
 Periodic manual lifting of dripline out of drift and organic matter is necessary.